partglm/site/README.md

-HELLO, everyone this repository is a social network. my goal is not to make mone but make something that work why learning ExpressJS if you want to try this you can clone it and run it with: npm start
+HELLO, everyone this repository is a social network. my goal is not to make money but make something that work while learning ExpressJS if you want to try this you can clone it and run it with: npm start